 Giving up smoking (or cutting right down) is one of the best things you can do for your health.

 I am struggling to give up smoking, where can I get some help?

-There are many more ways in which you can be helped to stop smoking.
-For example there are new medications and other new ways of helping you.
+There are many ways in which you can be helped to stop smoking.
 Please do not think you are on your own.

 See the end of this information for useful contact numbers.
 Your GP practice is a very good place to start.